OpenMDAO/POEMs/POEM_024.md

-POEM ID:
+POEM ID: 024
 Title: Calculating ExecComp Jacobian with symbolic derivatives
 authors: [onodip] (Péter Onódi)
 Competing POEMs: N/A
 Related POEMs: N/A
 Associated implementation PR: N/A

 Status:

-- [x] Active
+- [ ] Active
 - [ ] Requesting decision
 - [ ] Accepted
-- [ ] Rejected
+- [x] Rejected
 - [ ] Integrated

 <Note: two space are required after every line of the header to create proper linebreaks in the markdown>